The 2025 Status list is live ! View all posts

 • Apply it as the last step in your morning skincare routine.

-• Reapply every two hours if you’re spending time outdoors.
+• Reapply every two hours if you will be spending time outdoors.

 Step 7: Weekly Treatments – Masks and Oils

-Incorporating weekly treatments like face masks and facial oils can give your skin an extra boost.
+Incorporating weekly treatments, such as face masks and facial oils, can give your skin an extra boost.
 These treatments provide deeper hydration, nourishment, or detoxification, depending on your needs.

 • Hydrating masks with ingredients like honey, aloe vera, or hyaluronic acid are perfect for dry skin.

-• Clay masks help detoxify and minimize pores, making them ideal for oily or combination skin.
+• Clay masks help detoxify and minimise pores, making them ideal for oily or combination skin.

 • Facial oils can be used as a final step in your routine to seal in moisture, especially during the colder months.